-Episode 9 of Taco ‘Bout It Season 2 brought the heat with Balance and Troy Clymer, one of the Co-Founders, who joined Michael Gogan this week to talk about The Catalyst Group, World Famous Chris’s Tacos, and everything you need to know about Balance Claims to better your business.
+Episode 9 of Taco ‘Bout It Season 2 brought the heat!
+Balance Claims co-founder Troy Clymer joined Michael Gogan to talk about The Catalyst Group, World Famous Chris’s Tacos, and everything you need to know about Balance Claims to better your business.

 Who Is Balance Claims and Troy Clymer?

 Clymer comes from outside the space.
-“My business partner Eric Hepler, who’s our CEO, have worked together for nearly 20 years now,” he said.
-“We come from big, conglomerated HR software and did senior leadership for a lot sales organizations there.”
+“My business partner Eric Hepler, who’s our CEO, [and I] have worked together for nearly 20 years now,” he said.
+“We come from big, conglomerated HR software and did senior leadership for a lot of sales organizations there.”

-The pair had a mutual friend who was a student of Clymer’s in an MBA class he was teaching whose father was a second generation roofing contractor in Indianapolis, Indiana and Balance Claims is headquartered in Indianapolis.
+The pair had a mutual friend, a student of Clymer’s in an MBA class he was teaching, whose father was a second-generation roofing contractor in Indianapolis.
 Since then, Balance has grown considerably.

 “We’re now the largest third-party administrator in the United States for contractors,” Clymer said.
 “We’ve got around 40 W‑2 employees, a little over 7,000 brick and mortar office space where over 30 of our 40 employees work at every day.”

-Balance does a lot of things that are in the vein of business process outsourcing for contractors.
-That includes Xactimate and Symbility estimating for any type of property casualty line, exterior, water, fire, and anything really, they’ve got you covered.
+Balance does many things in business process outsourcing for contractors, including Xactimate and Symbility estimating for property-casualty line, exterior, water, and fire.
 They do a ton of commercial estimating as well.
-Balance works with a lot of public adjusting firms and law firms in the country and boast over 500 contractor clients at the current, which makes them one of the largest, most significant player in this space.
+Balance works with many public adjusting firms and law firms in the country and boasts more than 500 contractor clients, making them one of the most prominent players in this space.

-Balance is sort of a one-stop shop for contractors, and led them to working very closely with CompanyCam and several other leading vendors in the space three years ago to create The Catalyst Group.
+Balance is a one-stop shop for contractors and led them to work very closely with CompanyCam and several other leading vendors in the space three years ago to create The Catalyst Group.

-In addition to leading Balance, Clymer is also the elected President of the board at The Catalyst Group, which has become the most affluent and public non-profit for this industry.
+In addition to leading Balance, Clymer is also the elected President of the board at The Catalyst Group, which has become the most successful and public non-profit in this industry.
 It has 40 of the leading brands, CompanyCam, Balance, and even our biggest competitor, SFY, included.

-On top of that, Clymer is a board advisor for the American PolicyHolders Association and I’m quite involved there with Doug Quinn and my role on that board is to sort of function as the Chief Operating Board Advisor there.
+On top of that, Clymer is a board advisor for the American PolicyHolders Association and is quite involved there with Doug Quinn.
+His role on that board is to function as the Chief Operating Board Advisor.

 The Importance of an In-House Supplementing and Estimating Department

-He believes that at Balance if they’re seeing all the files a contractor has and they’re a mature company, that can be a problem.
+He believes that if Balance sees all the files a contractor has, and they’re a mature company, that can be a problem.
 A majority of the customers Balance works with need coaching.
-Clymer wanted to mention his good friend John Dye of Art of The Supplement, who puts on a great class for setting up your internal supplementing department.
+Clymer wanted to mention his good friend John Dye of Art of The Supplement, which puts on an excellent class for setting up your internal supplementing department.
 Dye is also based out of Indianapolis and works closely with Balance and Clymer so they can get the points across as to why it’s important to set up your own estimating and supplementing department.

 “Doing it in-house doesn’t mean you have to do it all, but you should be doing some percentage of that in-house,” Clymer said.
 “Typically at Balance a healthy balance (no pun intended), we’re handling about 40 – 60% of your workload.
 That changes as you go through the lifecycle of your company.”